Zythan/rockpapersissors/README.md

 Your choice as key of index to give you the value directly instead of using a switch and can be reused if assigned to a variable instead of making a function.
 Cool.
 Not sure if it is better but it is a cool idea.
 Oh, the Codecademy doesn’t like the default value for some reason so commented out.
 It works fine in node.js though.
 Will post all code as a follow up post.
 Anyway, I was having a good time just learning again and having the freedom to screw around with code and thought I would share.

+Note:: these are not mine I found them on stack overflow, and I wanted to give credit to who came up with them.
+Win determination in one line: c - One-liner to determine who wins in Rock, Paper, Scissors - Stack Overflow
+By: User interjay - Stack Overflow

+Object Switch: javascript - Is returning out of a switch statement considered a better practice than using break? - Stack Overflow
+By :: User leonheess - Stack Overflow down near bottom of thread